ligurio/swebok-v3/6_software_configuration_management.md

 Patterns: Effective Teamwork, Practical Integration_ [6].

 This book expresses useful SCM practices and strategies as patterns.
-The patterns can be imple- mented using various tools, but they are expressed in a tool-agnostic fashion.
+The patterns can be implemented using various tools, but they are expressed in a tool-agnostic fashion.

 “CMMI for Development,” Version 1.3, pp.  137–147 [7].

-This model presents a collection of best prac- tices to help software development organizations improve their processes.
+This model presents a collection of best practices to help software development organizations improve their processes.
 At maturity level 2, it suggests configuration management activities.